baumrock/RockDevTools/docs/livereload/readme.md

 ### Custom Configuration

-You can create a custom configuration file at `site/config-livereload.php`.
-This file will be loaded after the default configuration, allowing you to:
-- Add additional files/patterns to watch
-- Remove files/patterns from being watched
-- Override the default configuration entirely

-The `$files` object from above will be available as `$files` in the custom configuration file.
-See the nette docs how to use the finder: https://doc.nette.org/en/utils/finder
+Create a custom configuration file at `site/config-livereload.php` to customize which files are watched:

 ```php
 // site/config-livereload.php